 These pocket-sized devices can be purchased (and person pays a low data usage amount) or are available to be rented for a fixed daily rate.
 These devices allow people to access the Internet without having to worry about finding a free WiFi hotspot or paying data roaming fees, and can be an easy way to stay connected when traveling.

-If you want to purchase a wireless hotspot device, there are a number of devices out there, and the only brand we’ve personally used so far is GlocalMe.
+If you want to purchase a wireless hotspot device, there are a number of devices out there, and we’ve personally used hotspots from both Netgear and GlocalMe.
 You can see their latest hotspot models here.
+You can see our guide to choosing the best mobile hotspot for travel to help find the best model for you.

 Check out our article for more options for getting online when traveling if you are looking for other solutions.